EGBA Welcomes GREF Support For European Standard On Markers Of Harm

 About EGBA

-The European Gaming and Betting Association (EGBA) is the Brussels-based trade association representing the leading online gambling operators established, licensed, and regulated within the EU — including bet365, Betsson, Entain, Evoke, Flutter, Kindred, LeoVegas, and Superbet — while Aircash and Sumsub are associate members.
-EGBA works together with national and EU authorities and other stakeholders towards a well-regulated and well-channelled online gambling market which provides a high level of consumer protection and takes account of the realities of the internet and online consumer demand.
+The European Gaming and Betting Association (EGBA) is the Brussels-based trade association representing the leading online gambling operators established, licensed, and regulated within the EU.
+EGBA collaborates with national and EU authorities and other stakeholders to foster a well-regulated online gambling market that ensures high consumer protection standards while acknowledging internet realities and evolving consumer preferences.
+As part of its commitment to safer gambling, EGBA organises and coordinates the annual European Safer Gambling Week, bringing together industry stakeholders to promote safe and sustainable play.

-EGBA’s members meet the highest regulatory standards and together hold 267 online gambling licenses, serving 32.5 million customers across 22 different European countries.
-They represent approximately one-third of Europe’s online gambling gross gaming revenue (GGR).
+EGBA members adhere to the highest regulatory standards, collectively holding 321 online gambling licences—each licence with its own rigorous compliance requirements—and serving over 30 million customers across 21 European countries.
+Together, they represent approximately 30% of Europe’s 2024 online gambling gross gaming revenue (GGR).

 Contact Us